KOLOR

 the ORIGIN

-Kolor is the result of a passion for analog sound and two years of work developing a new technology to bring it into the digital world.
-Built using custom deep sampling techniques and specially designed machine learning, this plugin delivers a sound that was previously impossible to achieve outside of hardware — until now.
+Kolor is the result of a passion for analog sound and two years of work developing a new technology where real-life hardware is first multi-sampled like an instrument, then reassembled to recreate the sound of the original device.
+This plugin delivers a sound that was previously impossible to achieve outside of hardware—until now.

 Pictured: Tomek, the creator of Felt Instruments at his studio.
 Hi!